Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/60-GeneratingApplications.md

 The mapping from your model elements to the generated application elements is described in detail in the [generator reference](87-GeneratorReference.md#generator-reference) chapter.

-## Web generator

-The [web generator](http://webgen.modulestudio.de/en) regenerates your applications using the latest Git revision of the generator.
-You can upload models and generate the applications by clicking on a button.
-This may be useful if you rarely do amendments on a matured model, but want to update the implementation without having to start and update ModuleStudio itself.

 ## Stand-alone generator

 There is also a stand-alone generator available.
 This is a JAR file which can be used to generate applications from the command line.